2r7bkzjxqc-ai/spider-music-app/README.md

 # Spider Music 🎵

-A beautiful music streaming web app built with Node.js, Express, MongoDB, and Supabase Storage.
+A beautiful music streaming web app to listen to and discover music.
+Built with Node.js, Express, MongoDB, and Supabase Storage.

 ## Features

 - 🎵 Stream music from SoundCloud
 - 👤 User authentication with roles (admin, superadmin, user)
-- 📤 Upload audio files to Supabase Storage
+- 📤 Upload your own audio files to Supabase Storage
 - 🎨 Beautiful dark theme UI with Tailwind CSS
 - 🔍 Search songs, artists, and playlists
 - ❤️ Like songs and manage playlists
 - 👥 Follow other users
 - 🎙️ Artist profiles
+- 🎛️ Full-featured music player

 ## Tech Stack